offthedial/site/src/pages/faq.md

 #### Why are there multiple brackets?

 In order to ensure that the skill gap between players on a given team aren't too far apart, we divide players into multiple brackets based on skill level, so that your teammates are generally close enough to your skill range.

 For example, if there were two brackets, the top ranking 50% of players will be placed in the higher bracket, and the lower 50% in the lower bracket.
-This is quite similar to 'alpha' and 'beta' brackets you see in other large tournaments, the difference being that we divide individual players instead of teams.
+This is quite similar to 'alpha' and 'beta' brackets you see in other large tournaments, but we divide individual players instead of teams.

 The skill brackets are, in order of highest skill to lowest skill: **Power** (highest), **Wisdom** (middle), and **Courage** (lowest).
 Note that depending on the number of signups, not all brackets will be used.
-A new bracket is added for every 12 teams, so between.
+A new bracket is added for every 12 teams.

 #### I just lost my set, am I out of the tournament?